Pregnancy After Tubal Ligation – Is It Possible?

 What Are the Options to Get Pregnant Post Tubal Ligation?

-If you are wondering how to get pregnant after tubal ligation, then the following options may help:
+If you are wondering how to get pregnant after a tubal ligation, then the following options may help:

 1. Tubal Ligation Reversal

 The procedure to restore fertility after a woman has undergone tubal ligation is known as tubal ligation reversal.
 During this procedure, the blocked portions of the fallopian tubes are reconnected to the fallopian tubes again.
-This can help the eggs to move into the fallopian tubes and meet up with the sperms that have travelled up too.
-When the fallopian tubes are least damaged the chances of success are higher.
+This can help the eggs to move into the fallopian tubes and meet up with the sperm that have travelled up too.
+When the fallopian tubes are least damaged, the chances of success are higher.

 2. IVF